afragen/test-reports/readme.txt

 ### Usage

-1. Choose a report type, such as Bug Report, Bug Reproduction, Security Issue, or Patch Testing.
+1. Choose a report type, such as Bug Report, Bug Reproduction, Patch Testing or Security Vulnerability.
-2. Choose a reporting location, such as Trac, GitHub, HackerOne, or the Support Forums.
+2. Choose a reporting location, such as Trac or GitHub.
+Security vulnerabilities should always be reported to HackerOne.
 3. Click "Copy to clipboard" and paste into a new report at the reporting location.
 4. Fill out the sections and submit.